Bernhard Eunom Philippi

-Bernhard Eunom Philippi (September 19, 1811, in Charlottenburg – September 6, 1852) was a German naturalist, explorer and colonization agent for Chile.
+Bernhard Eunom Philippi (September 19, 1811, in Charlottenburg – c.August 1852) was a German naturalist, explorer and colonization agent for Chile.
 He played an important role in the Chilean colonization of the Strait of Magellan and the German colonization of Valdivia, Osorno and Llanquihue.

 Biography

 His father was Johann Wilhelm Eberhard Philippi and his mother Maria Anna Krumwiede.
 In 1818 the family moved to Switzerland, where Rudolph and his brother Bernhard entered the school of Johann Heinrich Pestalozzi.
 Their brother Federico Philippi studied natural sciences and languages.
-Bernhard Philippi continued his education at the Technical College of Berlin between 1822 and 1830.
 He did nautical studies on a fellowship at the port of Danzig from 1831 to 1835.

 Philippi traveled to South America, where he settled in Ancud, Chile in 1838.
 From there he explored the south of the country.
 Establishing relations with civil authorities, he encouraged the idea of German colonization in Chile.
 On August 27, 1848, the Chile government appointed him as colonization agent and he went to Europe to recruit immigrants.
 In 1851 his brother, the paleontologist and zoologist Rodolfo Armando Philippi, settled in Santiago after an invitation from him.

-By 1852 Bernhard Philippi was appointed as governor of Magallanes Region.
+Upon his return to Chile in 1851, Philippi was admonished by minister Antonio Varas for sending too many Protestant settlers; as punishment Philippi was appointed governor of the Magallanes Region instead of being appointed leader of the future Llanquihue settlement as he wished.

+In Magallanes he was charged with re-establishing the colony he initially claimed for Chile but had later been destroyed in conflicts with indigenous people.

+In August 1852, Philippi left with six men on a journey into the interior to speak with a tribal leader; the journey was supposed to take a few days but none of the men returned.
+After searches failed to find the men, in October 1852, one of the porters confessed that the men had been murdered in retaliation for an earlier killing of indigenous people; his body was never found and the exact date of his death is uncertain.